The Uni Project

 Make a place for learning

-Supporters of the Uni Project include Shippy Foundation, WellMet Philanthropy, and the Mayor’s Office of Criminal Justice, as well as numerous individual donors.
-Help us make a place for learning.
-Scroll down to read a letter from the co-founders of the Uni Project, and donate today.
+Supporters of the Uni Project have included Shippy Foundation, WellMet Philanthropy, and the Mayor’s Office of Criminal Justice, as well as numerous individual donors.
+Help us continue to make a place for learning with a donation today.
 Thanks for your support.

 Support the Uni Project